robertjdominguez/flask-guide/README.md

    $ pip install -r requirements.txt
    ```

-3. Install Atom and install the packages via the following commands:
+3. Install Atom and install the Atom packages via the following commands...these will make our development process much smoother:

     ```Shell
     $ apm install atom-beautify